 If your vehicle shows signs of a problem (such as a strange noise, lights on the dashboard or feels different to drive than you think it should), then you need to stop driving the car immediately and follow the Repairs Procedure.
 If you continue to drive the car you could worsen the damage and may even invalidate your warranty.

-A full copy of the Repairs Procedure is in your warranty booklet (see here *link to downloads page) but we have the basics below for reference only (please do check the booklet terms, they are important and explain all details in full).
+A full copy of the Repairs Procedure is in your warranty booklet (see here) but we have the basics below for reference only (please do check the booklet terms, they are important and explain all details in full).

 Make sure Warrantywise have your up to date email address and mobile telephone number so we are able to give you updates throughout the repairs process.
 Status reports can be obtained from our repairs team.
 The quickest way is by email to firstname.lastname@example.org and use the subject: